server-os/server-image/README.md

 * `*-publish`: stage bits from the output directory, preparing for upload
-* `*-bits-upload`: upload bits to either Manta, a remote filesystem and optionally, a Triton imgapi instance, defaulting to `updates.tritondatacenter.com`
-* `*-bits-upload-latest`: as above, except attempt to re-upload the latest built bits, useful in case of interrupted uploads

-The `bits-upload` tool comes from [eng.git](http://github.com/TritonDataCenter/eng) which the build pulls in via the `deps/eng` "git submodule" from the top-level of the workspace.

-The upload can be influenced by the following shell environment
-variables:

-* `ENGBLD_DEST_OUT_PATH`: The path where we wish to upload bits.
-This is assumed to be relative to `$MANTA_USER` if using a Manta path.
-  Otherwise this can be set to a local (or NFS) path where we wish to upload build arifacts.
-* `ENGBLD_BITS_UPLOAD_LOCAL`: If set to `true`, this causes us to simply `cp(1)` bits to `$ENGBLD_DEST_OUT_PATH` rather than upload using Manta tools.
-* `ENGBLD_BITS_UPLOAD_IMGAPI`: If set to `true`, this causes the build to also attempt to upload any Triton images found in the `output/bits` directory to an imgapi instance, which defaults to `updates.tritondatacenter.com`.

 For Manta and imgapi uploads, the following environment variables are used to configure the upload: